-There are Youth Advisory Clinics across the area providing the full range of sexual health and contraceptive services for young people up to twenty one years of age.
+There are Youth Advisory Clinics across the area providing the full range of sexual health and contraceptive services for young people up to 21 years of age.

 A ‘condom card’ scheme has been launched by the partnership at various venues across Poole including some Youth Centres and the Quay Advice Centre allowing young people to get free condoms from places they regularly visit for other support.

-The Partnership also supports a group for Young Parents & ‘Young Parents-to-be’ at the Quay Advice Centre each Friday with regular input from the school or youth advisory nurse and a midwife.
+The partnership also supports a group for Young Parents and ‘Young Parents-to-be’ at the Quay Advice Centre each Friday with regular input from the school or youth advisory nurse and a midwife.